pharick/cub3d/README.md

 # cub3d

-**Движок для рендеринга уровней при помощи технологии raycasting на C. Проект, выполненный в Школе 21.**
+**A raycasting-based level rendering engine in C. A project completed at Ecole42.**

-## Основные особенности
+## Key Features

-- Работает только на macOS
+- Works only on macOS.
-- Загружает уровни из текстового файла
+- Loads levels from a text file.
-- Рисует стены и двумерные спрайты
+- Renders walls and 2D sprites.
-- Накладывает разные текстуры на каждую из четерех сторон стены (блока)
+- Applies different textures to each of the four sides of a wall (block).
-- По уровню можно перемещаться при помощи клавиш w, a, s, d, а также управлять обзором при помощи стрелок
+- Allows movement through the level using the keys w, a, s, d, and controls the view using arrow keys.

-## Сборка
+## Build

 make

-## Пример запуска
+## Example Run

 ./cub3D map.cub